rmjjjt/futuro_cube_manual/sound-resources/naming-conventions.md

 # Naming conventions

-Maximum length for the folder or file is 19 characters!
-Folder name that start with **'@'** is considered as main resources folder and it will automatically cause erasing of the previous folder that starts with **'@'**.
+Maximum length for a folder or file is 19 characters.
+Folder names that start with **'@'** are considered as the main resources folder and will automatically cause erasing of the previous folder that starts with **'@'**.